What's cancelled in N.B. because of COVID-19 | CBC News

 Nigadoo

-- Soccer New Brunswick U15-U18 training scheduled for this weekend in Nigadoo is being postponed to a later date.
+- Soccer New Brunswick U15-U18 training scheduled for this weekend in Nigadoo is being postponed.

 Comments